Constitution of Dutchess County Progressive Action Alliance

 activities, DCPAA events and other DCPAA sponsored efforts.

-- the ARC member managing the funds must report the payouts to the Connecting Circle immediately and to the membership at a General Membership Meeting within two months of the payout.
+the ARC member managing the funds must report the payouts to the Connecting Circle immediately.

-Section 4: Procedure for Approval of Speakers/Presenters at General Membership Meetings
+Section 4: Procedure for Approval of Speakers/Presenters at DCPAA Events

-The following steps must be followed as the procedure for approval of speakers/presenters at DCPAA General Membership Meetings:
+The following steps must be followed as the procedure for approval of speakers/presenters at DCPAA events:

-- Anyone can recommend a speaker for a DCPAA General Membership Meeting no less than two months before the General Membership Meeting at which the speaker would like to present.
+Anyone can recommend a speaker for a DCPAA event no less than two months before the event at which the speaker would like to present.
 It could take at least a month to process the request.

-4. The Connecting Circle decides based on the information provided and any other information the CC members gather as to whether that person would be a viable speaker for a general membership meeting.
+The Connecting Circle decides based on the information provided and any other information the CC members gather as to whether that person would be a viable speaker for an event.
 (See the Guidelines for What Makes a Speaker Viable.)

-- A copy of the Guidelines for Speakers/Presentations at DCPAA General Membership Meetings
+A copy of the Guidelines for Speakers/Presentations at DCPAA events

-- A short application for the potential speaker to fill out.
+A short bio form for the speaker to fill out.